Preedie/T1A1-Workbook/README.md

 #### Conclusion

 In conclusion, all of these technologies work together to ensure that you as the user have the best and smoothest experience possible while always remaining safe while browsing or even creating new content on the web.

+# Q4

+## Interpreters and Compilers

+interpreters and compilers are both processes used to translate our regular english language into machine code, which is fancy for interpreters and compilers turn "hello there" into a series of zeros and ones that a computer can understand and then output aslong as there are no errors.

+There are a few differeces between a interpreters and compilers, the first difference is interpreters will iterate through the code line by line and execute/translate each line then return to the start and repeat the process which can be quite slow.
+Compilers on the other hand will translate all the code then it will return/execute it, which is much faster than what the interpreter does.

+However, Interpreters while being slow, often are better at debugging issues as it will return the error and stop executing code at the error, compilers on the other hand will give the user better performance and optimisations.
+Interpreters are also more portable as you often don't, unlike compilers, need specific platforms to support the running enviroment. eg (mac to windows require recompilation to be transferred between enviroments)

+lastly Interpreters can and often are installed onto the system but compilers are not.
+Compilers will and can be used standalone or used in "bytecode" giving them the ability to be executed indepedently.